sourcegraph/git-cvs-fast-import/README.md

 git-cvs-fast-import -c /cvs -g /git -s /tmp/import.db project src
 ```

+By default, all branches will be imported, but this can be controlled by only specifying the branches of interest with `--branch`.

 ## Comparison to other tools

 We know of three other tools that allow for CVS-to-Git conversion: